-ARTICLE INFO ABSTRACT Article History: Received 17 th August, 2017 Received in revised form 12 th September, 2017 Accepted 04 th October, 2017 Published online 28 th November, 2017 Despite the use of best aseptic surgical techniques maxillofacial fractures carry a high risk of infection which is greater as it has potential contamination with oral micro-flora.
-Studies on of prophylactic antibiotics have shown that there is a clear benefit to their use in pre- infection.
-However such studies did not establish a scientific basis for the duration of such u of the most common reason for misuse of prophylactic antibiotics is the excessive duration can lead to increased bacterial resistance & prolonged use may also increase the risk of comp from super infection.
-Key Words: Postoperative, Antibiotics, Prophylaxis, Maxillofacial, Fractures This study was aimed to determine efficacy of 1 day vs. 5 days antibiotic course in lowering the rate of infection in postoperative patients of mandibular, lefort, & zygomatic fracturers, by comparing the incidence of infection.
+Despite the use of best aseptic surgical techniques maxillofacial fractures carry a high risk of wound infection which is greater as it has potential contamination with oral micro-flora.
+Studies on the use of prophylactic antibiotics have shown that there is a clear benefit to their use in preventing infection.
+However such studies did not establish a scientific basis for the duration of such use.
+One of the most common reason for misuse of prophylactic antibiotics is the excessive duration which can lead to increased bacterial resistance & prolonged use may also increase the risk of complication from super infection.

+This study was aimed to determine efficacy of 1 day vs. 5 days antibiotic course in lowering the rate of infection in postoperative patients of mandibular, lefort, & zygomatic fracturers, by comparing the incidence of infection.
 The study suggested that postoperative 1 day or 5 days of oral antibiotics does not give an impact on the infection rate.
 In this note, antibiotic resistance can be easily steered off, unethical use of antibiotics can be shunned and can also be cost effective.